 Over the last decade, Catarina Dutilh Novaes has established a wide-ranging and systematic research program at the intersection of philosophical logic and its history, cognitive science, and the philosophy of mathematics (see Dutilh Novaes 2012, 2013, 2015, and 2018).
 This book extends and amplifies that program by giving a dialogical account of deduction.
 The book integrates work on deductive reasoning in human cognition, and the historical development of the study of deduction in a way that will be of interest to a range of researchers working on human reasoning.

 Dutilh Novaes’ account of deduction is dialogical in the sense that it explains some of the characteristic features of deductive reasoning, while also explaining trends in the history of the study of deductive logic, in terms of the role that deductive reasoning plays in argumentative conversation.
 Dialogical practices involve the interchange of ideas expressed with attitudes like assent, dissent, and query, corresponding to speech acts of assertion, denial, and interrogation.
 Dutilh Novaes employs a method she calls “conceptual genealogy”, characterized by commitments to “a historicist understanding of concepts and values, an emphasis on the contingency of the underlying historical developments, the involvement of multiple lines of influence, and the superposition of layers of meaning, resulting in both change (the new meanings) and continuity (residual traces of the old meanings)” (89, emphasis in the original).
-Following this method, Dutilh Novaes traces a line of descent for the reflective use of deductive reasoning from the public debates of ancient Athens, through Socrates and the logical works of Plato and Aristotle, into the medieval schools and their stylized systems of public disputation, and with respect to mathematical practice and contemporary work in the empirical study of human cognition.

-The result is a comprehensive view on the nature of deduction as a device for dialogical argumentative interchange.
+Following this method, Dutilh Novaes traces a line of descent for the reflective use of deductive reasoning from the public debates of ancient Athens, through Socrates and the logical works of Plato and Aristotle, and into the medieval schools and their stylized systems of public disputation.
+The dialogical account of deduction is also compared with the process proof construction in mathematics, and with contemporary work in the empirical study of human cognition.The result is a comprehensive view on the nature of deduction as a device for dialogical argumentative interchange.
 In the rest of this review, I summarize the book in outline form and situate the work in the context of social practice theories of human cognition.

 The book is divided into three parts.
 Part I is titled “The Philosophy of Deduction”, and it consists of four chapters.
 Chapter 1 characterizes three features central to deductive reasoning, which Dutilh Novaes’ dialogical account aims to explain: (i) the necessary connection between the truth of the premises and the truth of the conclusion; (ii) the perspicuity of that connection; and (iii) the fact that one brackets what one otherwise believes when considering that connection.
 Chapter 1 also provides a helpful survey of the study of deduction in philosophical logic.
 In the beginning of Chapter 2 Dutilh Novaes lays out her methodology, characterized as integrative and synthetic, and the rest of the chapter assembles the explanatory machinery that the coming chapters employ.
 Dutilh Novaes’ notion of cultural recapitulation uses the ontogeny of deductive reasoning in human beings, and the history of the study of deduction in philosophy and logic, to shed light on each other.
 In a clever nod to the old biological saw that ontogeny recapitulates phylogeny, Dutilh Novaes claims that ontogeny recapitulates history (27 and 170).